EolnMsuk/PyFirewall/README.md

 4. Complete the Npcap installer manually if it appears.
 5. PyFirewall will launch after installation.

-The installer can configure Python, Python packages, Npcap, Windows Firewall requirements, a desktop shortcut, and a scheduled task for starting PyFirewall at login.
+The installer offers to install and/or configure Python, Python packages, Npcap, Windows Firewall requirements, a desktop shortcut, and a scheduled task for starting PyFirewall at login.

 ### Manual